Updated October 13, 2020

-- Immediately upon the submission to the Board of Directors of the final decision on an allegation of misconduct, the chair shall forward to the Secretary/Treasurer any and all records, documents or other materials connected with the investigation by the Committee.
-The Secretary/Treasurer shall seal these records, documents or materials in an envelope and file the envelope in the accused member's membership file.
-Thereafter, the envelope shall be opened only in accordance with the limitations of Article VIII, Section D, Subsection 4 of this Constitution.
+- Immediately upon the submission to the Board of Directors of the final decision on an allegation of misconduct, the chair shall forward to the Secretary any and all records, documents or other materials connected with the investigation by the Committee.
+The Secretary shall seal these records, documents or materials in an envelope and file the envelope in the accused member's membership file.
+Thereafter, the envelope shall be opened only in accordance with the limitations of Article IX, Section G, Subsection 4 of this Constitution.

 Upon consideration of all evidence presented to it or developed by it in the course of its investigation, the Committee shall submit its findings to the Board of Directors in writing.

 "Findings" require a two-thirds majority vote of the Board.